 - Global Real Estate Sustainability Benchmark ("GRESB") Real Estate Assessment.
 DLI and the Asset Manager have participated in the GRESB Real Estate Assessment every year since the fiscal period ended September 30, 2018.
 GRESB is an industry-led international organization that evaluates sustainability performance of real estate portfolios (including listed funds, private funds and direct investments).
-In 2023, DLI was awarded a "Green Star" rating for its outstanding achievement in both the management component and environmental performance component of the environmental characteristics assessment.
-DLI also received the highest rating, "A Level" in the GRESB Disclosure Assessment. - MSCI ESG Rating.
-Using an ESG evaluation framework created by MSCI ESG Research LLC, the MSCI ESG rating assigns a rating on a seven-tiered scale, ranging from "AAA" to "CCC," based on exposure to industry-specific ESG risks and management capabilities for handling those risks in comparison with other companies in the same industry.
-The MSCI ESG rating is one of the parameters for listing companies on the MSCI Japan ESG Select Leaders Index, which is considered as a qualifying ESG index for passive management by Japan's Government Pension Investment Fund and is used by over 1,300 institutional investors around the world and in the creation of over 1,000 investment indexes.
-DLI has obtained an MSCI ESG rating of "BB" as of April 2023. - Development Bank of Japan Inc. ("DBJ") Green Building Certification.
-The DBJ Green Building Certification Program, launched by DBJ in April 2011, managed by Japan Real Estate Institute under the supervision of DBJ since 2017, awards "Green Building" certification to properties that demonstrate good environmental and social practices.
-In assessing the properties, they take into account various factors ranging form the properties' environmental performances to their disaster relief capacities.
-Among the properties in DLI's portfolio, the following properties have been awarded the DBJ Green Building Certification: Chijikoukanmae Tower Residence, the Residence Honmoku Yokohama Bayside, Serenite Honmachi Grande, and Granpark Tenjin. - Japan Credit Rating Agency, Ltd. ("JCR") Social Finance Framework Evaluation.
+In 2024, DLI was awarded a "Green Star" rating for its outstanding achievement in both the management component and environmental performance component of the environmental characteristics assessment. - Green Assets.
+We use various environmental certifications issued by third party organizations to monitor and keep track of the ESG performance of the buildings in DLI's portfolio.
+We use Development Bank of Japan ("DBJ") Green Building Certification, Building Energy-efficiency Labeling System ("BELS") and Comprehensive Assessment System for Built Environment Efficiency ("CASBEE") for the environmental certification of the buildings in DLI's portfolio.
+We deem a building to have the sufficient environmental certification if it received a certification of three stars or higher in the five-star ranking system of DBJ Green Building Certification.
+We deem a building to have sufficient environmental certification if it received a certification of two stars or higher on BELS's five-star ranking system.
+We deem a building to have sufficient environmental certification if it received a certification of B+ Rank or higher on the CASBEE ranking system which consists of Rank S (excellent), Rank A (very good), Rank B+ (good), Rank B- (slightly inferior) and Rank C (inferior).
+We classify DLI's properties that receive any such sufficient environmental certification as the "Green Assets."
+As of March 31, 2025, 23.2% of the properties in DLI's portfolios were Green Assets based on gross floor area.
+We will continue our efforts to maintain and increase the percentage of the Green Assets in DLI's portfolio. - Japan Credit Rating Agency, Ltd. ("JCR") Social Finance Framework Evaluation.
 The JCR Social Finance Evaluation assesses whether a social finance framework, social bond or a social loan is in line with the International Capital Market Association's is the Social Bond Principles.
 In May 2021, DLI received the highest grade, Social 1(F).
 In the evaluation, JCR verified that all of the proceeds from the issuance of bonds or borrowings of loans under DLI's social finance framework were used to finance projects that have positive social impacts., and rated DLI's social project selection criteria as reasonable and transparent. - The Task Force on Climate-related Financial Disclosures ("TCFD").
 In December 2021, the Asset Manager established the Climate Change Resilience Policy to lay out our objectives and our corporate functions for addressing climate-change related issues and to widen the scope of disclosure of our climate-change related initiatives.
 We announced our support for the TCFD recommendations in December 2021.
 In January 2022, the Asset Manager joined the TCFD consortium, a group of domestic companies that support TCFD recommendations.
 As we recognize that climate change is an important issue, we will gradually strengthen our efforts to disclose information related to climate change, while identifying and analyzing risks and opportunities related to climate change and continuously working to reduce the environmental impact of our business based on the TCFD recommendations.